 Which brings us to-

 Although nearby Santa’s Village and Storyland played a big part in my kid’s early childhood, they have now outgrown them.
 But they still love the Wolfman’s antics and the bear show at Clark’s Trading Post!
-This small amusement park can be done in half a day and is good for kids, from big to small.
+This small amusement park can be done in half a day and is suitable for kids, from big to small.

 There are ample trails to explore this area close to Lincoln.
 Here are a couple of my favorites for easy to moderate hikes that are appropriate for older kids.